Bayonne France is a super beautiful small city.

 the restaurants we had looked up from home had already closed their kitchens, when we arrived, so we had to change our plans.
 We asked some locals for their best advice on where to have lunch.
 The problem was that it was “late” to eat lunch, when we felt like it.

 Our stomachs, that were used to Spanish eating times, which are much later, were simply not hungry early enough.
 We did manage to find a good place to eat though.
 We visited Pitaya, who’s kitchen were still open.
 The food there was great and there was a lot of it!
 I love asian food in general and especially thai, as you might have noticed from my thailand posts.
-It was definitely a good decision to go there.
+It was definitely a good decision to go there!

-I would have loved to try some more local food though, but that must be another time.
+I would have loved to try some more local food though, but that must be for another time.

 We took a stroll around the area and saw Paroisse Notre-Dame de l’Assomption, which is another big and beautiful church.
 We did not walk into this one, but it was quite impressive from the outside.